-This article (a transcribed speech by former Australian Police Detective Tim Priest) gives an important look at why there was "white riot“ on the Cronulla beaches.
-It was because the police had given up fighting back.But more remarkable were the occupants of the house.
+This article (a transcribed speech by former Australian Police Detective Tim Priest) gives an important look at why there was "white riot"

+In the early 1980s, as a young detective I was attached to the Drug Squad at the old CIB.
+I remember executing a search warrant at Croydon, where we found nearly a pound of heroin.
+I know that now sounds very familiar; however, what set this heroin apart was that it was Beaker Valley Heroin, markedly different from any heroin I had seen.
+Number Four heroin from the golden triangle of South-East Asia is nearly always off-white, almost pure diamorphine.
+This heroin was almost brown.But more remarkable were the occupants of the house.
 They were very recent arrivals from Lebanon, and from the moment we entered the premises, we wrestled and fought with the male occupants, were abused and spat at by the women and children, and our search took five times longer because of the impediments placed before us by the occupants, including the women hiding heroin in baby nappies and on themselves and refusing to be searched by policewomen because of religious beliefs.
 We had never encountered these problems before.The Rise of Middle Eastern Crime in Australia, Quadrant Magazine, by Tim Priest.

 He goes on to describe how the Lebanese criminals came to rule the streets, not hindered by the police, or by politicians.
 The only streets they didn`t

 Here`s the worst example: